Now it’s Snapchat copying Facebook’s ads Power Editor

 - Save targeting audiences to use on future campaigns

-- Performance metrics that can be grouped and ordered by different metrics with data exportation
+- Employ performance metrics that can be grouped and ordered by different metrics with data exportation

 - Automate campaign naming